asazonov/MobileMiddleware/report.md

 Modern mobile devices are equipped with various complex sensors -- accelerometers, location, video, audio, temperature, altitude, etc. Not all of them provide scientific-grade precision or update frequency.
 However these disadvantage are often compensated by ubiquity and availability of such devices, allowing unprecedented deployment scale for scientific experiments.

-It was decided that a producer must send the data only to one source.
-Implementing data broadcasting through the producer would not be acceptable, since mobile devices are often limited in bandwidth.

 # Design

 ## Key protocols